abinit/abinit/doc/tutorial/paral_dfpt.md

 **3.1.** This test, with 29 atoms, is slower, but scales better than the Al FCC case.
-It consists in the computation of one perturbation at qpt 0.0 0.25 0.0 for a 29 atom slab of barium titanate, artificially terminated by a double TiO2 layer on each face, with a reasonable k-point sampling of the Brillouin zone.
+It consists in the computation of one perturbation at qpt 0.0 0.25 0.0 for a 29 atom slab of barium titanate, artificially terminated by a double TiO$_2$ layer on each face, with a reasonable k-point sampling of the Brillouin zone.

 The symmetry of the system and perturbation will allow to decrease this sampling to one quarter of the Brillouin zone.
-E.g. with the k-point sampling ngkpt 4 4 1, there will be actually 4 k-points in the irreducible Brillouin zone for the Ground state calculations.
+E.g. with the k-point sampling [[ngkpt]] 4 4 1, there will be actually 4 k-points in the irreducible Brillouin zone for the Ground state calculations.
 For the DFPT case, only one symmetry will survive, so that, after the calculation of the frozen-wavefunction part (for which no symmetry is used), the self-consistent part will be done with 8